kyma-project/telemetry-manager/docs/user/03-traces.md

 By default, the sampling rate is configured to 1%.
 That means that only 1 trace out of 100 traces is reported to the trace gateway, and all others are dropped.
 The sampling decision itself is propagated as part of the [trace context](https://www.w3.org/TR/trace-context/#sampled-flag) so that either all involved components are reporting the span data of a trace, or none.

+> [!TIP]
->**TIP:** If you increase the sampling rate, you send more data your tracing backend and cause much higher network utilization in the cluster.
+> If you increase the sampling rate, you send more data your tracing backend and cause much higher network utilization in the cluster.
->To reduce costs and performance impacts in a production setup, a very low percentage of around 5% is recommended.
+> To reduce costs and performance impacts in a production setup, a very low percentage of around 5% is recommended.

 To configure an "always-on" sampling, set the sampling rate to 100%: